 If the Requested SRS Transmission Characteristics IE is included in the POSITIONING INFORMATION REQUEST message, the NG-RAN node may take this information into account when configuring SRS transmissions for the UE, and it shall include the SRS Configuration IE and the SFN Initialisation Time IE in the POSITIONING INFORMATION RESPONSE message.

+If the Requested PRS Processing Window IE is included in the POSITIONING INFORMATION REQUEST message, the NG-RAN node may take this information into account when configuring PRS processing window for the UE.

+If the Requested Measurement Gap IE is included in the POSITIONING INFORMATION REQUEST message, the NG-RAN node may take this information into account when configuring measurement gaps for the UE.